ducgiang2003/WeatherAPI1/README.md

 - 10/08:Implement rate limiting

 # Presequites:
-- You must install newest version Golang or up to V1.16
+- Install Go V1.16 or superior
-- Installing Redis
+- Install Redis
-- Postman or RESTful API
+- Install Postman or RESTful API

 # How to use it ?
 1  Clone my project on your machine